 Police Look for Certain Behaviors

-So, now you know that the color and type of vehicle you drive only play a small roll in being pulled over.
+So, now you know that the color and type of vehicle you drive only play a small role in being pulled over.
 However, the biggest factor of all when it comes to whether or not the police stop you is how you drive.

 When police monitor traffic, they’re not looking for specific colors or models to pull over.
 Instead, they’re looking for certain behaviors.
 All of the behaviors they look for have to do with aggressive driving and not following the rules of the road.
 By far, the most prominent infraction police officers look for is speeding, and it’s easy to understand why.
 The faster you go, the longer it takes for you to react to different situations on the road.
 Speeding is also a leading cause of car accidents.
 American Auto Insurance offers comprehensive physical damage coverage insurance policies as well.
 If you want to make sure you’re protected against aggressive, dangerous drivers, call us today to get a quote started.

 Distracted driving is another major cause of accidents on the road, so it’s another typical behavior that police officers monitor.
 While distracted driving typically involves texting or talking on the phone, it can also include eating, looking at a map, or grooming.